hubiquitus-old/hubiquitus/docs/GettingStart.md

 ### Building your own actor

-Hubiquitus provide some specific actor to build your project.
+Hubiquitus provides some specific actor to build your project.
 But if our actors are not enough for your needs, you can build and use your own actor

 > You can find details about our hubiquitus actor [here](https://github.com/hubiquitus/hubiquitus/tree/master/docs/actors)